 Justifying a Software Development Project

-Part of initiating a software development project is to do a reality check to determine whether or not the project even makes sense.
-Because of the success rate on IT projects isn't 100% (see Figure 1), the implication is that some projects should end at this stage, long before a large investment has been made (and then lost) attempting to build them.
+Part of initiating a software development project is to do a reality check to determine whether or not the initiative even makes sense.
+Because of the success rate on IT projects isn’t 100%, the implication is that some efforts should end at this stage, long before a large investment has been made (and then lost) attempting to build them.
+Justifying a software development project involves determining its economic, technical, operational, and political feasibility.
 Your main goal should be to define the best implementation solution for your project, if any, and justify why it is best.

 Project justification will either be one of the first steps of the actual project itself, or it will be a significant part of your system portfolio management efforts.
 Regardless, a key deliverable of this activity is a feasibility study.
 A feasibility study is important because it drives the development of your project proposal, which can be presented to senior management to gain their commitment to the project and to obtain project funding.
 Furthermore, during the creation of the feasibility study you will often identify risks associated with the project, providing valuable input into your risk management efforts.
 Your feasibility study should indicate:

-The first step of performing a feasibility study is to identify potential implementation alternatives for your project.
+The first step of performing a feasibility study is to identify potential implementation alternatives for your initiative.
 Contrary to popular opinion, there are always several options for implementing an application.
 Potential alternatives include:

-The important thing is to identify several viable alternatives for your project so that you may assess and then compare them to select the best one for your organization.
+The important thing is to identify several viable alternatives for your initiative so that you may assess and then compare them to select the best one for your organization.